thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 ### Prepare for starting up ThoughtSpot

 _Prerequisite_: To log in to the VM, you will need the private key that is available in the image.
 You can obtain this from your ThoughtSpot contact.

 1. Obtain the VM’s public and private IP addresses.

-   - To see the public IP, click on the VM name link.
+   - To see the public IP, click the VM name link.
 This will show the public IP of the VM.
-   - To see the private IP click on Networking (below SETTINGS on the left side of the screen).
+   - To see the private IP click Networking (below SETTINGS on the left side of the screen).

 2. Connect to the VM via SSH, using the private key provided for the admin user.

+   - You must file a support ticket to obtain this private key; it is necessary for the first login.
+   - This key is different from the credentials and|or private keys supplied in earlier steps, which do not work in this context.

 3. Update the password for both the `admin` and the `thoughtspot` users.